 Measure P1 Perf P2 Tar P2 Perf DoT What is affecting performance?
 What do we need to do to improve and by when?
-Cost of TAC per user £4.16 £5.50 £4.51 \downarrow Better and improved cost management Continue to roll out improvements across the operations.
+Cost of TAC per user £4.16 £5.50 £4.51 ↓ Better and improved cost management Continue to roll out improvements across the operations.
 Received surplus £14,165 £14,000 £22,220 1 Fewer events but a new pricing structure has helped to bridge the gap and maximise on secondary sales.
+Continue to roll out improvements across the front of house, back of house and in programming to ensure the venue is building a healthy surplus.